 Just yesterday the president of Nigeria, President Buhari addressed Nigerians, extending the lockdown by 14 more days.
-We know that anxiety is increasing day by day and uncertainty lingers but this decision seems to be the best one so far.
 Let’s explain why the lockdown is necessary.

-If we really are truthful to ourselves in answering this question, we will begin to see every reason to cooperate with the federal government by staying at home which seems to be the best option for us to curtail the spread of the Coronavirus.
+If we really are truthful to ourselves in answering this question, we will begin to see every reason to cooperate with the federal government by staying at home which seems to be the best option for us.

-Imagine the difference it would make when you decide to stay at home – you are contributing your own quota by reducing the cases of the Coronavirus infection; you are increasing peace of mind for those in your community.
+Imagine the difference it would make when you decide to stay at home – you are contributing your own quota by reducing the cases of Coronavirus infection.

 Share this with as many people as you can, spread Peace of Mind with us.

 “Stay safe!
 Stay home!”
 These words have become well known to the whole world.
-Now that we cannot but stay home, for many homes has become an office.
+Now that we cannot but stay home, for many homes it has become an office.
 Here are tips for COVID: Must-haves in your home workspace.